Skip To Main Content

 Sean Fagan

-Sean Fagan was hired as Clarion's Sports Information Director on November 23, 2015 and is in his ninth year with the Golden Eagles in 2024-25.
+Sean Fagan was hired as Clarion's Sports Information Director on November 23, 2015 and is entering his 11th year with the Golden Eagles in 2026-27.
 In April 2024 the department was renamed the Athletic Communications Department, and likewise his title changed to Director of Athletic Communications.

 Upon arriving at Clarion, Fagan worked to modernize the practices of the Athletic Communications Department by placing increased emphasis on social media promotion of Golden Eagle athletic programs as well as gameday video productions.
 Working closely with communications faculty as well as Eagle Media productions, Clarion has gone from producing no video broadcasts of events prior to 2016 to producing more than 100 events a year.
 Fagan has overseen two major redesigns of the main athletics website, one in 2016 and the other in 2022.
 In 2016 Clarion began a partnership with Presto Stretch to host video streams, with Fagan working with Presto Stretch on the creation of an OTT app to bring Golden Eagle athletic streams to Roku, Amazon Fire TV, Apple TV and Android TV.
 In 2022-23 the Pennsylvania State Athletic Conference (PSAC) partnered with Hudl / Blueframe as the official streaming partner.